Here’s a quick quiz for you to take. Answer the following questions. Be as honest as possible:

 Who Are Emotional Vampires?

 Emotional vampires are called emotional vampires because they have a tendency to drain the emotional energy out of everyone they come in contact with.
 They’re exhausting.
 They need constant attention.
 They always have some crisis or major life event.
-They’re experts at eliciting emotional reactions out of others and then feeding off those emotions, regardless of whether they’re positive emotions or negative emotions.
+They’re experts at eliciting emotional reactions out of others and then feeding off those emotions, regardless of whether they’re positive or negative.

 All emotional vampires suffer from low self-esteem, but not all people with low self-esteem are emotional vampires.
 Low self-esteem comes in a number of flavors and manifests itself differently from person to person, and emotional vampires are people with a specific subset of self-esteem issues.